doridori/doridori.github.io/_posts/2015-02-27-android_testing_a_rough_guide.md

 ###JUnit 4

-The new [Android Testing Support Library](https://code.google.com/p/android-test-kit/) now supports JUnit 4 (yay) via the [`AndroidJUnitRunner`](https://code.google.com/p/android-test-kit/wiki/AndroidJUnitRunnerUserGuide) which allows for more expressive test declaration which is great.
-Using this you can write some of your tests against the JVM (if your not using Android classes in those tests).
+The new [Android Testing Support Library](https://code.google.com/p/android-test-kit/) now supports JUnit 4 (yay) via the [`AndroidJUnitRunner`](https://code.google.com/p/android-test-kit/wiki/AndroidJUnitRunnerUserGuide) which allows for more expressive test declaration, which is great.
+Using this you can write some of your tests against the JVM, and android.jar has its `final`s stripped so you can mock out with `Mockito`.

+Normal android tests can live in the `app/src/androidTest/java` folder and java tests in `app/src/test/java`

 You can also create standalone java projects (say in IntelliJ) and write speedy tests with JUnit 4 and then have your main app consume your own lib projects.
 Will write a guide on doing this soon :)